HCIELab/hcielab.github.io/classes/2018-fall-6810/rubiks-cube-code/README.md

 # Paramaters

-You can use `-n` or `--normalize` to also output the solution in a "human-readable" format.
+It will also output the solution in a "human-readable" format.

 For example: